-CrossPoint Church is a United Methodist community providing multi-site ministries in the Greater Harrisburg, PA areas of Colonial Park, Rutherford, South Hanover, and Midtown Harrisburg.
+CrossPoint Church is a United Methodist community providing multi-site ministries in the Greater Harrisburg, PA areas of Colonial Park and Rutherford.
 Located in the Harrisburg District of the Central Pennsylvania United Methodist Conference, we exist to love God, love others and make disciples.

 CrossPoint United Methodist Church had its beginning in 1922, when the Missionary and Church Extension Society of the East Pennsylvania Conference of the United Brethren in Christ Church recommended purchase of land at the east end of Progress Avenue in Harrisburg.
 The land cost $3,500.
 The following year, the Annual Conference passed a resolution that a class be organized and a church edifice be built.

 Thus, a new church was started at the corner of Jonestown Road and Madison Street.
 On June 20, 1924, Dr. S. C. Enck, Conference Superintendent, laid the cornerstone.
 Colonial Park Church, built for approximately $40,000 was dedicated by Dr. Enck on January 4, 1925.
 Because Colonial Park was a church without a congregation, Derry Street United Brethren in Christ church supported it, in those early years, as part of its ministry of outreach.

 The 1924 Conference assigned The Reverend Frank C. Aungst to the joint charge of Linglestown and Colonial Park to organize a congregation for the new church.
 Under his leadership, thirty-seven persons enrolled as Sunday School members on the Sunday following dedication.
 On March 1, 1925, thirty-five persons were received into charter membership.